Alex Trebek, the iconic Jeopardy host, died Sunday morning of pancreatic cancer at 80 years old, the official Jeopardy Twitter confirmed.

 Trebek had hosted the famous series since 1984, and, despite his cancer diagnosis, announced that he planned to continue hosting until 2023 in a video posted to both YouTube and Twitter.

 Trebek continued to film episodes of Jeopardy until just October 29, so new episodes hosted by him will continue to air until December 25.
-He’ll also make an appearance in Ryan Reynolds‘ upcoming film, Free Guy.
+He’ll also appear in Ryan Reynolds‘ upcoming film, Free Guy.

 Since his passing, Jeopardy contestants and creators alike have been mourning his death by posting their experiences with him on the show.